 Turkey might not be one of those countries that actively seeking and attracting foreign workforce from abroad.
 However, it’s possible to get an assignment to Turkey working for international companies who are always on the lookout for skilled employees.

 Those heading to work in Turkey may be pleasantly surprised by the size of an average expat salary for middle managers offered in this country.
 The pleasure of the Mediterranean lifestyle is considerably enhanced by a hefty $266,298 a year.

-Our Work and Live in Turkey guide can help you understand more about possible career opportunities in Turkey and how to get a work permit there.
+Our Living in Turkey Guide can help you understand more about life and potential opportunities in Turkey.

 If you are moving down under for work through your company, you can potentially earn as much as $264,963 a year.
 It's the second-largest expat package in the Asia Pacific.
 Benefit costs in Australia are not among the highest, the taxes, however, will eat a lot of your package.

 If you are not employed by an international company that have an office in Australia, and yet really want to work there, there are ways to immigrate as a professional person.